 The world-class meteorite collection at the Field Museum is an invaluable resource to the cosmochemistry and meteoritics community.
-The meteorite collection currently includes 1479 different meteorites and 7647 specimens.
+The meteorite collection currently includes about 1500 different meteorites and more than 10,000 specimens.
 The sixth edition of the fully searchable meteorite catalog includes the recent accessions and can be downloaded below (comma-separated text file) for import into most spreadsheet programs.
-Please report any errors and typos in the catalog to the collections manager James Holstein.
 Loan requests can be submitted by qualified scientists.

 Why are museum meteorite collections important to science?

 Meteorites in the Field Museum collection at the Robert A. Pritzker Center for Meteoritics and Polar Studies are curated at the highest possible level of care and stewardship.
 The Museum recently commissioned a dedicated climate-controlled, secure facility for its meteorite collection stored in dust-tight metal cabinets.
 To minimize contamination of meteorites, our staff is required to handle specimens only with dedicated, clean, single-use gloves, and only use cleaned tools on clean surfaces.
 Such strict specimen handling rules and monitored storage conditions are necessary to prevent contamination and uncontrolled alteration of the meteorites.
 Once a specimen entered the Museum collection, its detailed history including its use in research, exhibition, and education is documented.